Updated March 22, 2023

-Let us try to under the working of reinforcement learning with the help of 2 simple use cases:
+Let us try to do the working of reinforcement learning with the help of 2 simple use cases:

-There is a baby in the family and she has just started walking and everyone is quite happy about it.
-One day, the parents try to set a goal, let us baby reach the couch, and see if the baby is able to do so.
+There is a baby in the family, and she has just started walking, and everyone is quite happy about it.
+So one day, the parents try to set a goal, let us baby reach the couch, and see if the baby is able to do so.

 Points: Reward + (+n) → Positive reward.

-Result of Case 2: The baby falls to some obstacles and she cries!
-Oh, that was bad, she learned, not to fall in the trap of obstacle the next time.
+Result of Case 2: The baby falls to some obstacles, and she cries!
+Oh, that was bad, she learned, not to fall into the trap of obstacle the next time.
 The chosen path now comes with a negative reward.